bajajtushar094/Calculator/README.md

 ## What is this?
 I have made this simple calculator based on flutter.

-## What did I build this with?
+## Why did I build this?
-We used Flutter for the front-end and Firebase for the backend.
+In this attempt, I wanted to get used to Flutter and try my hands in App Development.

 ## Screenshots of App
 <p align="center">